 - Make sure you understand instructions before attempting to use any tool or machine.
 Only experienced and trained lathe operators should be allowed to operate lathes.

 - Learn the applications and limitations before use.

 - Refer to Woodworking Machines - General Safety Tips for general safety precautions.

 What safety procedures should you follow when using a wood turning lathe?

-- Wear safety goggles or face shield to protect yourself from flying chips.
+- Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) to protect yourself from flying chips.